-- Lack of services in coastal communities. - Support for the development and sustainability of existing coastal community assets; - Support needed for disabled persons in coastal communities to enhance safe access to infrastructure: and - Need to develop services linked to the coast e.g. coastal walks which are accessible, community health and well-being projects. - Promotion and Development of Coastal Cultural Heritage - Support for historical events and exhibitions in relation to coastal heritage; - Support for the development of heritage centres e.g. boat building and interpretative centres; - Support for research into local history, and support for dissemination and publishing of findings; - Support for festivals and other activities to promote seafood and the marine; - Support for information boards in relation to points of interest; and - Development of coastal heritage trails
+- Lack of services in coastal communities - Support for the development and sustainability of existing coastal community assets; - Support needed for vulnerable people in coastal communities including need for safe access to infrastructure; and - Need to develop services linked to the coast e.g. coastal walks which are accessible, community health and well-being projects. - Promotion and Development of Coastal Cultural Heritage - Support for historical events and exhibitions in relation to coastal heritage; - Support for the development of heritage centres e.g. boat building; and - Support for research into local history, and support for dissemination and publishing of findings; - Support for festivals and other activities to promote seafood and the marine; - Support for information boards and signage in relation to points of interest; and - Development of coastal heritage trails.

-Theme 4: Enabling more Participative Involvement in the Governance of Fisheries
+Table 2.8: Enabling more Participative Involvement in the Governance of Fisheries